tmwnwes/333Arcade/README.md

 2. Open the repository folder through VS code and click the play button at the top right while having the launcher file selected
 ____

+For Automatic tests, you will need to run the testing files which exist with names relating to each test being run.
+For example:

+ launcher_test_open_all_games_in_sequence.py will run the launcher, then a game, then close the game and open the launcher again and open the next game, repeatedly, for all games.

+ You should consider this test a pass if every game opens and each print lines up in the order:

+ "The Launcher has opened"

+ "Launching [some game]"

+ "[Some game] has opened"

+ for each game

+ There will then be tests for each game

 # Included in this Repository

 ## Files

 #### This folder will come populated with a slightly altered version of the words_alpha.txt file available at https://github.com/dwyl/english-words/blob/master/words_alpha.txt.
 The alterations are just the removal of words that are 4 letters or fewer, but you can feel free to look at the source or replace the file attached in this repository with that file instead.
 Upon running the launcher, Files will become populated with stats and key files for use by the game included with this project.

+## Audio

+#### This folder comes populated with mp3 files used in some of the games.
+Deleting this folder or files within the folder may cause game crashes as audio files are attempted to be played.

+## Images

+#### This folder contains thumbnail images for each of the created games as well as images for fruit ninja

 ## PretendLauncher.py